haochuan/react-fundamental/doc/part13/webpack-basic.md

 ```

 * An entry point indicates which module webpack should use to begin to compile.
+* mode is the environment variable for webpack when it's doing the transformation work.
+If the mode is `production`, webpack will do a lot of optimization for production use.
 * The output property tells webpack where to emit the bundles it creates and how to name these files.

 Add a new npm script to run webpack: